 By reflecting the needs of the horizontal and vertical in reporting relationships, or in collaboration structures, the matrix effectively forces more collaboration and makes people more pay more attention to multiple dimensions of their organisations.

 At the same time, the matrix is associated with higher levels of conflict.
-It’s a very common objective in a matrix management workshop for people to ask how to reduce the level of conflict they are experiencing.
+It’s a very common objective in a matrix management workshop for people to ask how to reduce this.

 Our response is that it is probably not a good idea to reduce the amount of conflict, but it is important to be able to manage it positively.

 Conflict is a reflection of different perspectives and strongly held ideas about where the business should operate.
-The more people that are involved, the more the possibility of conflict.
+The more people that are involved, the more the possibility of strongly held different views.

-The more passionate you are and the more you care about the business, the more conflict you should expect.
-We worry far more when we find organisations with low levels of conflict, this probably means that conflict has been suppressed and that people have given up.
+The more passionate you are and the more you care about the business, the more disagreement you should expect.
+We worry far more when we find organisations with low levels of disagreement, this probably means that it has been suppressed and that people have given up.

-Of course, it’s not enough just to have conflict, we need the skills and confidence to identify and resolve conflict when it happens.
-If we just suppress conflict or take it off the table, then it will keep coming back and it will cause frustration and delay.
+Of course, it’s not enough just to have conflict, we need the skills and confidence to identify and resolve disagreements when they happen.
+If we just suppress problems or take them off the table, then they will keep coming back and it will cause frustration and delay.

 In an international context there are some particular challenges conflict